Lucyjpjones/lj-fscr/testing.md

 ### **Testing user stories**

 Before building my site I set up a list of user stories to help guide the development of different parts of my application.
 This made it easier to add features and functionality with the end-user in mind by describing the type of user what they want and why.
-After a user story requirement had been met I checked I off by highlighting it in green and adding a comment.
+After a user story requirement had been met I checked it off by highlighting it in green and adding a comment.

 [**View user stories checklist**](readme/files/user_stories_checklist.numbers)